- This event has passed.

-The course will describe different aspects and methods of functional ecology, from organisms to ecosystems, combining theoretical lessons with hands-on real data.
-Lectures will cover general aspects of functional ecology, including definitions, measurements and different applications of functional traits.
-They will include analysis of traits at organismal, community and ecosystem levels, including relationships to ecosystem function and ecological services, and use examples from land use change, climate change, and multi-trophic interactions.
+The course will describe different aspects and methods in the field of functional ecology, combining theoretical lessons with hands-on real data.
+Lectures will provide the theoretical and mathematical basis for different applications of functional traits at organismal, community and ecosystem levels, with examples across different trophic levels.
+This will serve as a basis for exploring the practical tools to connect the effect of land-use and climate change on biodiversity to the effect of biodiversity on to multiple ecosystem functions and ecological services.
 An overview of existing computational methods, including recent developments authored by the lecturers, will be provided during the course and the students will learn how to apply them using functions and scripts run in R. Students are welcome to apply these tools to their own data, or use the data provided, to be analysed during the course while benefiting from advise by the lecturers.
+As such, compared to other courses given by the lectures, this is a slightly a more advanced and data oriented course which concentrates on detailed and practical aspects in functional traits related applications, especially computational ones.
 The aim of the course is to provide participants with a handy synthesis of existing concepts, tools and trends in functional ecology and guide them to apply these tools to their own field of interest.
 As the field of functional ecology is rapidly expanding, participants will be ready to exploit the potential of the main trait approaches.

 Research postgraduates, practicing academics and primary investigators in population and community ecology working on a variety or organism type (plants, invertebrates, vertebrates) interested in evaluating changes in functional traits with environmental changes and the consequences for ecosystem functioning.
 The skills learnt can also be applied by management and environmental professionals in government and industry.

 Venue – PR statistics head office, 53 Morrison Street, Glasgow, G5 8LB – Google map